Elehuris Montero Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 27th in the league with a collective seven strikeouts per nine innings.
+- The Nationals pitching staff ranks 27th in MLB with a collective 7.1 strikeouts per nine innings.

-- The Nationals have a 5.08 team ERA that ranks 21st among all MLB pitching staffs.
+- The Nationals' 5.07 team ERA ranks 21st among all league pitching staffs.

-- The Nationals give up the fifth-most home runs in baseball (13 total, 1.9 per game).
+- The Nationals allow the fifth-most home runs in baseball (14 total, 1.8 per game).

-- Gore (1-0) gets the start for the Nationals, his second of the season.
+- The Nationals will look to Williams (0-1) in his second start this season.

-- The lefty last appeared on Sunday against the Atlanta Braves, when he went 5 1/3 innings, allowing one earned run while giving up three hits.
+- His last appearance was on Monday against the Tampa Bay Rays, when the righty threw five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.